Mankind or Alive! It’s Alive!

 Having stated his plans, God immediately gets to it.
 The very next verse confirms his activity in making mankind “in His image … male and female” (v.
 27).
 The text reiterates the importance of the task by emphasizing God’s personal involvement, but it’s vague on the particulars.
 More detail emerges in Genesis 2:7, where the text is more straightforward.
 It says God formed mankind like a potter making a clay mold.
 Is it bad the only potter image that comes to mind is Molly Jensen?
 I don’t think the scene in Genesis 2 had that kind of sex appeal, but feel free to cue up “Unchained Melody” anyway.

 Similar to animal life, earth provides the core properties needed to produce mankind, but instead of being independently “brought forth” like the animals, God gets handsy.
 As young Dr. Frederick Frankenstein would say, “For what we are about to see next, we must enter quietly into the realm of genius.”
-Verse 7 specifies how the first named hominid, Adam, became a fully realized human being: “And Hashem God formed the man of dust from the ground, and He blew into his nostrils the soul of life.”
+Verse 7 specifies how the first named hominid, Adam, became a fully realized human being: “God formed man of dust from the ground, and breathed into his nostrils the breath of life” or, as the Torah says, the “soul of life.”
 Genesis repeatedly speaks of God creating substance, then developing it.
 With mankind, the process is reversed to Doctor Strange extremes.
 Human beings are developed first, only later does God impart the mystical substance that will define them.
 This presents more detail than 1:27, but it’s still missing about 4,197 steps, give or take.
 In one sentience mankind goes from a mud pie to a living, breathing, flesh and bone human being.
 That’s quite a jump.

 The scientific evidence we currently possess indicates the universe has been around for billions of years and Scripture says God lives outside of time (see Psalm 90:4), so pretty much anything is possible.
 The text always describes Adam as a fully developed man and, like Kon-El, it’s generally assumed that he skipped his formative years on his way to being born as an adult.
 With that in mind, allow me to toss a potential blasphemy grenade into the mix.
 It stands to reason that the comma in verse 7 represents more than a fractional pause in time as we read it.
 The comma is where the dramatic pause comes into play.
 This leaves room for two possibilities: either God rolled out the Play-Doh and immediately performed the holy Heimlich maneuver on it or he made man, but allowed time for development before implanting his image.
 Perhaps he even selected Adam from other upright walking hominids?
 Yep.
 The blasphemy grenade just went off.
 Nobody panic.
 Verse 7 concludes, “and man became a living being.”
 Some Hebrew translations read, “became to a living being,” indicating Adam existed in an alternate state prior to receiving the final ingredient.
 What his condition was and how long he existed in it is unknown.
 He could’ve been running around like a regular George of the Jungle before God decided to impart a little civilization.
 Dr. Paul Brand wrote: